The Dark Stairway

-The Dark Stairway is a 1938 British crime film, directed by Arthur B. Woods and starring Hugh Williams, Chili Bouchier and Garry Marsh.
+The Dark Stairway is a 1938 British crime film directed by Arthur B. Woods and starring Hugh Williams, Chili Bouchier and Garry Marsh.
+The film was a quota quickie production, written by Basil Dillon and Brock Williams based on the 1931 novel From This Dark Stairway by Mignon G. Eberhart.

+Preservation status

+The British Film Institute has classed The Dark Stairway as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

+Plot summary

-The film was a quota quickie production, based on the 1931 novel From This Dark Stairway by Mignon G. Eberhart.
-In the film, professional jealousy and rivalry erupts in a hospital over the discovery of a revolutionary new formula for anaesthetic, leading to murder.
-The Dark Stairway is now classed as a lost film.
+Professional jealousy and rivalry erupts in a hospital over the discovery of a revolutionary new formula for anaesthetic, leading to murder.